zCode10/competitive_setup/README.md

 -   Snippet

+    -	Go to Tools > Developer > New Snippet
     -   Save it with <any_name>.sublime-snippet
     -   Create an inputf.in and outputf.in file in a directory where you want to run the c++ file.
 -   Build